kingshukkundu/personal-portfolio-template/README.md

 [![Site preview](/images/bg/site-preview.png)](https://kingshuk.cf)

-This repository contains the code for my personal portfolio website built using HTML, CSS, and Javascript.
-This website showcases my skills, projects, and provides a way for others to learn more about me.
+This repository contains the code for a personal portfolio website built using HTML, CSS, and Javascript.
+This website showcases skills, projects, and provides a way for others to learn more about you.

 ## Table of Contents